MIDAS-rs/midasio/README.md

 ## Want to contribute?

-There are multiple way to contribute:
+There are multiple ways to contribute:
 - Install and test Midasio.
 If it doesn't work as expected please [open an issue](https://github.com/DJDuque/midasio/issues/new).
 - Comment/propose a fix on some of the current [open